 perform research/work on their own.
 However, it is different in the following ways:

 - Geometry Modeling and Preparation for Meshing

 - Fixed Grid RANS (meshing and CFD)

-- Mesh Adaptation RANS (meshing and CFD)
+- Mesh Adaptation for RANS (meshing and CFD)

-- High Order RANS (meshing and CFD)
+- High Order Discretization (meshing and CFD)

 - Hybrid RANS/LES (meshing and CFD)

-- Wall Modeled LES and Lattice-Boltzmann (meshing and CFD)
+- Wall-Modeled LES and Lattice-Boltzmann (meshing and CFD)